 A $2500 reclamation bond is required prior to issuance of a certificate of exploration.

 General Mine Operating Permits (Section 48-20-55) are issued for sites five acres or less and only mining of sand/clay and topsoil.
 No processing is allowed at these operations.
-No reclamation bond is required.
-The first Annual Operating Fee ($375.00) must be submitted with the application Application for a General Mine Operating Permit [Form MR-400GP1].
+The required application fee ($600.00) and reclamation bond ($10,000.00) must be submitted with the application Application for a General Mine Operating Permit [Form MR-400GP1].
 General Mine Operating Permits are valid for one year.
 The permit may be renewed annually by submitting the Annual Report Reclamation Report [Form MR-1100] and the $375 Annual Operating Fee.
 The Annual Operating Fee is required until the site has met the reclamation requirements and the permit is cancelled by the Department.

 Individual Mine Operating Permits (Section 48-20-60) are needed for any mine activity not covered under exploration or a general mining permit (sand/clay, topsoil sites over five acres, any mineral, processing).
 Reclamation bonds are required based on the amount of land disturbed by mine activity.
 The application fee is $600.
 The application packet includes Application for a Mine Operating Permit (Form MR-400) with mine map, Reclamation Plan (Form MR-500) with reclamation map, tax map with adjacent landowner information, topographic map, letter from attorney stating the land can be mined, and a Land Entry Agreement [for Lands Owned or Lands Leased (Form MR-600 or MR-700)].
 In-stream dredging of sand also requires the Supplemental to Application for a Mine Operating Permit Form MR-420SD.
 Upon receipt of a complete application packet, the Division notices the request in the local paper and to adjacent landowners, appropriate governmental agencies and other interested parties.
 The Department asks for comments about the proposed mine which are used in reviewing the application and making a decision about issuing the permit.
 Upon the request of ten or more people, a public hearing will be held to receive comments concerning the proposed application.
 Upon approval of an application, the reclamation bond is calculated by the Department.
 Once the operator submits the reclamation bond, the permit is issued.
 Individual Mine Operating Permits are issued for "life-of-mine" based on the estimated timeframe in the submitted reclamation schedule.
 Individual permits can be modified [Application for Modifying a Mine Operating Permit and/or Reclamation Plan (Form MR-1300)] or can be transferred to another company [Mine Operating Permit Transfer Agreement (Form MR-1400) ].
 These requests must be approved by the Department.